rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-resources-setup/secrets.md

     :::note

     Kubernetes classifies secrets, certificates, and registries all as [secrets](https://kubernetes.io/docs/concepts/configuration/secret/), and no two secrets in a namespace can have duplicate names.
-If you create a project scoped secret that has the same name as an existing secret in one of the project namespaces, the existing secret will be overwritten.
+If you create a project scoped secret that has the same name as an existing secret in one of the project namespaces, the existing secret is overwritten.

     :::